Shed Glossary

 -

-A brace from the bottom flange of a rafter to a roof purlin.
+A diagonal brace that connects the bottom flange of a rafter to a purlin.
+It adds extra support and helps keep your roof shape stable under load.

 -